 module(s) to be selected from List A with a total value of 30 credits

-module(s) from the Open Options to the value of 30 credits (subject to convenor approval)
+module(s) from List A/B/C OR choose an Open option to the value of 30 credits

 Relevant modules in other departments